After you have been admitted to the university, the following steps must be taken to ensure on-campus housing:

 Step out of your comfort zone.
 Remember that all freshman are new, not just you.
 Dive in and don’t be shy!
 Most of your classmates and hallmates won’t bite.
 Don’t be afraid to ask others about themselves.
 Also, get to know the Peer Mentors and resident assistants because they’ll help you make the most of your freshman experience.

 All residence halls are secured with security doors with locks.
 All rooms have individual heating and air-conditioning units.
-Basic cable hook-up and internet access are provided in each room.
 Each room contains a twin size bed, desk, and dresser (with the exception of Roberts).
 Most of the beds can be bunked.
 The Office of Residence Life does not provide chairs.

 Who should I contact if I want more information on housing issues at Shorter?
 Questions about living on campus should be directed to the Office of Residence Life at 706-233-7315.